jnxxx/homeassistant-dabblerdk_powermeterreader/README.md

   1. Head to Configuration --> Integrations
   2. Add new and search for `Dabbler.dk reader for Echelon/NES smart power meter`
   3. Enter a name for your meter.
 It suggests "Echelon" by default, but if you plan to read multiple make it a unique name.
   4. Enter a url to the MEP module.
-For example: "http://" followed by the IP.
+For example: "http://" followed by its IP or name.

 #### Options
 By utilizing options flow it allows for updating the url to the MEP module and adjusting the scan interval / update frequency.